hbedros/data622-assignment4/research-paper.md

 **Decision Trees**: This approach achieved an 88.1% accuracy, providing clear decision paths that helped us understand how factors like academic pressure and sleep patterns influence depression risk.

-**Random Forest**: By combining multiple decision trees, this model reached an impressive 95.0% accuracy, showing how ensemble methods can better capture complex patterns in mental health data.
+**Random Forest**: This ensemble method achieved a high 95.0% accuracy, capturing complex patterns in mental health data.

-**Logistic Regression**: Our most successful traditional model for depression prediction, achieving 96.0% accuracy.
-Its success suggests that many risk factors for depression have relatively linear relationships with the outcome.
+**Logistic Regression**: Our most successful model for depression prediction, achieving 96.0% accuracy.
+This indicates that many risk factors for depression have relatively linear relationships with the outcome.

 For our second dataset focusing on GPA prediction, we used: